near-examples/near-multichain/nft-chain-keys/README.md

 # nft-chain-keys

-An example on signing and executing transactions for Ethereum from a NEAR account through NFT Chain Keys.
+An example of signing and executing transactions for Ethereum from a NEAR account through NFT Chain Keys.
 This enables Ethereum accounts to be swapped via NFT standards on NEAR.

 > Currently only available on **testnet**, and should be used to control only `testnet` accounts on other chains